jparbros/DaVinci-LMS/README.markdown

 * ENV['SENDGRID_USERNAME']
 * ENV['SENDGRID_PASSWORD']

 The database will need to be configured too.
-Take a look at `config/mongoid.yml`.
+Take a look at `config/mongoid.yml and set your production database.
+It must be a MongoDB.

+## Tasks

+`thor populate` will fill the database with fake data.

 ## How to contribute